iTwin/iTwinUI/.changeset/fast-apples-sort.md

 ---
-'@itwin/itwinui-variables': patch
 '@itwin/itwinui-react': patch
 ---

-Made the light theme's text selection opacity more consistent with that of the OS.
+Made the light theme's text selection background opacity more consistent with that of the OS.